cherenkov-plenoscope/pypoolparty/README.rst

 - ``ichunk`` is the index of a chunk.
 It is used to create the chunks's filenames such as ``work_dir/{ichunk:09d}.pkl``.

-- `queue-job` is what we submitt into the queue.
+- `queue-job` is what we submit into the queue.
 Each queue-job processes the tasks in a single chunk in series.

 - ``jobname`` or ``job["name"]`` is assigned to a queue job by our ``map()``.
 It is composed of our ``map()``'s session-id, and ``ichunk``.
 E.g. ``"q"%Y-%m-%dT%H:%M:%S"#{ichunk:09d}"``